adam10603/ChatScraper/README.md

    - ❌ "*boobs LMAO*"

  - Using `--dict="*,^boob"` :
-   - ✅ (Literally every message except ones containing "boob")
+   - ✅ (Every message except ones containing "boob")

  - Using `--users=no_bots.json` :
    - ✅ (Every message except those sent by certain bots)

-The `no_bots.json` ruleset is included with the code.
+The `no_bots.json` ruleset is included with the repository by default.
 Here's what it looks like:

 ```json
 [